Faculty and Staff

-Clara Li, 3rd Grader Teacher, MYP Language and Literature Teacher – Previous to working at Shuren, Clara Li （李慧）has worked in Shanghai United International School (an IB school) and Shanghai World Foreign Language Primary School (an IB school) over 12 years.
+Hui (Clara) Li (李慧), Classroom Teacher – Prior to working at Shuren, Clara had worked in Shanghai United International School (an IB school) and Shanghai World Foreign Language Primary School (an IB school) for over 12 years.
 The students whom she has taught ranged from age 6 to 13.
-She has adequate teaching experience in Chinese and PYP curriculum.
+She has years of teaching experience in Chinese and PYP curriculum.
 She graduated from Shanghai Normal University and Jiaotong University respectively in 2 Majors which are Primary Education and Business English.
 And she has continued learning on her master degree in Speech and Hearing Rehabilitation.
 She is an open-minded, enthusiastic and humorous person who has various hobbies such as reading, writing, singing, story telling, cooking and traveling.
 She writes funny stories for children and runs a story telling radio station on Lychee APP.
 She enjoys working and staying with children very much and absolutely believes never too old to learn.

-Clair Ma, 1st Grade Teacher – It is my pleasure to introduce myself as Clair Ma.
-I am a very enthusiastic teacher, starting my fifth year as an elementary teacher.
-I have taught all of the grades from first to third grade, and have been teaching for over seven years.
-I have found first grade to be the school year with the most marvel and magic, as it is a child’s unique first year in school.
-My education includes a Bachelor’s degree in Journalism from Shi-Hsin University in Taiwan and a Master’s degree in TESL from the University of San Francisco.
-Right now, I am obtaining an elementary teaching credential at St. Mary’s College.
-I have a wonderful family with my husband and four-year-old daughter as well as my pets – a fish, Lala and two parakeets, Pica and Pico.
-My philosophy is to provide a happy, interesting, challenging environment where my students will flourish emotionally, socially and academically.
+Jung Chieh (Clair) Ma (马容洁), Classroom Teacher – Clair is a very enthusiastic teacher, starting her fifth year as an elementary teacher.
+She has taught all of the grades from first to third grade, and have been teaching for over seven years.
+She has found first grade to be the school year with the most marvel and magic, as it is a child’s unique first year in school.
+Her education includes a Bachelor’s degree in Journalism from Shi-Hsin University in Taiwan and a Master’s degree in TESL from the University of San Francisco.
+Right now, she is obtaining an elementary teaching credential at St. Mary’s College.
+I have a wonderful family with her husband and four-year-old daughter as well as her pets – a fish, Lala and two parakeets, Pica and Pico.
+Her philosophy is to provide a happy, interesting, challenging environment where the students will flourish emotionally, socially and academically.
 They should give their best effort in all they do at school.
-I believe that as a community happily working together, teachers, parents and school staff can help our students accomplish this.
+She believes that as a community happily working together, teachers, parents and school staff can help our students accomplish this goal.

-Zhiling Xu (许志玲), Chinese Assistant Teacher – Zhiling Xu joined Shu Ren in 2010 as summer camp preschool head teacher.
+Zhiling Xu (许志玲), Assistant Teacher – Zhiling Xu joined Shu Ren in 2010 as summer camp preschool head teacher.
 Zhiling earned a B.A. degree from South China Normal University and had been teaching in Guangzhou for 12 years.
-Zhiling has been an assistant teacher at prek3 and prek4 since 2011.
+Zhiling has been an assistant teacher at Pre-k 3 and Pre-k 4 class since 2011.
 Previous to working at Shu Ren, Zhiling has been teaching at Berkeley-Albany Chinese School and Keystone Chinese School in Albany for over 10 years.
 Zhiling has been taking courses in Early Childhood Education in the U.S. and she worked at UC Berkeley Family Resource Center with infant and preschool children for two years.
 She enjoys reading, swimming, and hiking.